nexodus-io/nexodus/docs/user-guide/nexd.md

 COMMANDS:
-   version  Get the version of nexd proxy    Run nexd as an L4 proxy instead of creating a network interface router   Enable child-prefix function of the node agent to enable prefix forwarding. relay    Enable relay and discovery support function for the node agent. help, h  Shows a list of commands or help for one command
+   version  Get the version of nexd proxy    Run nexd as an L4 proxy instead of creating a network interface router   Enable advertise-cidr function of the node agent to enable prefix forwarding. relay    Enable relay and discovery support function for the node agent. help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --help, -h           Show help
-   --unix-socket value  Path to the unix socket nexd is listening against (default: "/Users/chirino/.nexodus/nexd.sock")
+   --unix-socket value  Path to the unix socket nexd is listening against (default: "~/.nexodus/nexd.sock")

    Agent Options